calblueprint/fsf-mobile/README.md

 export ANDROID_HOME=/opt/android
 ```

 3. Install all the Javascript dependencies in `package.json`.
+We recommend using `yarn` instead of `npm` in this project.

+You should follow the instructions from the `yarn` [website](https://yarnpkg.com/lang/en/docs/install/) for installation.

 ```
 yarn